Ball-Jointed Dolls

 Most of my fall into the "tiny" range.
 My 30cm dolls are a Soom Teenie Gem named Lucrezia, and her twin brother Lukas, a Teenie Gem head on a Bambicrony body.
 Lukas's head and body colors don't match, but it doesn't look so bad with clothes.
 I'm working on a nice new wig for him, since my first attempt is...bad.

-My 15cm-range dolls are all ABS except for a recently-acquired LaTi Yellow.
+My 15cm-range dolls are all ABS except for a recently-acquired LaTi Yellow and Pukipuki.
 Callie is a Hujoo Nano Freya.
 (She's missing her tail, but I don't mind.)
-Glory is a Jun Planning Ai.
-I have four Penny's Box dolls, which came in blind-box packaging: the rabbit girl from School Haunting, and two centaurs from the Dreamlike Tea Party series, and "Dawn" from the Tidal Secret Language series.
-I don't know their official names, because they're written in Chinese, which I can't read.
+Glory is a Jun Planning Ai (Gardenia), and I also have Jun Planning Hyacinth.
+I have four Penny's Box dolls, which came in blind-box packaging: the rabbit girl from School Haunting, two centaurs from the Dreamlike Tea Party series, and "Dawn" from the Tidal Secret Language series.
+I don't know all their official names, because they're written in Chinese, which I can't read.
+Other blind-box cuties include two Bonnie girls (Hip Hop Dancer from Legend of Streets and Sea Salt Sisi from Sweet Heart Party).
 I have a few other ABS babies, too.

 My MSD-sized doll has arrived!
-(Pictures pending.)
 She is a Doll Leaves Teenage Dream Leilia.
-I've named my girl Aurelia, after my great-grandmother, and will be making her a Goth girl.
+I've named my girl Aurelia, after my great-grandmother, and her outfits will all be Goth styles.
 Which means white body stockings to keep her precious body from staining.

 A newly-opened doll with clothes, but no eyes, wig or paintA newly-opened doll with no eyes, wig, or paint